 This is the preferred approach for server-side contexts with a reliable network connection, but it doesn’t usually apply for web and mobile clients.

-You can fetch the datafile via REST API.
-Accessing the datafile via the REST API ensures that you get the most up to date changes, but the download itself may take slightly longer and you’ll need to authenticate with an API token.
+You can Get the datafile.
+Accessing the datafile via the REST API ensures that you get the most up-to-date changes, but the download itself may take slightly longer and you will need to authenticate with an API token.